greenbes/best-practice-docs/best-practices-typestate.md

 ---

 ### 2. **Use Discriminated Unions for State-Specific Data**
    - Use **discriminated unions** to associate state-specific data with each state.
+Discriminated unions are a TypeScript feature that allows you to create a union of types with a common property, ensuring that invalid data cannot be accessed in the wrong state.
    - This ensures that invalid data cannot be accessed in the wrong state.
    - Example:
      ```typescript